Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 offers several advantages over previous versions of Bluetooth, both for users and developers.

-• Increased throughput : Bluetooth 5.3 offers faster data throughput, reaching up to 2 Mbps .
-This allows for faster transmission of large files and better audio and video streaming quality.
+• Increased speed : Bluetooth 5.3 offers faster data transfer rates, reaching up to 2 Mbps .
+This allows for faster transmission of large files and improved audio and video streaming quality.

-• Increased range : Bluetooth 5.3 provides a wider communication range.
+• Increased range : Bluetooth 5.3 offers a longer communication range.
 It is now possible to transmit data over a distance of up to 200 meters in open field.

 • Reduced power consumption : Bluetooth 5.3 uses Enhanced Attribute Protocol (EATT) mode to reduce device power consumption.
-It controls the minimum number of characters used to encrypt transferred data, reducing back-and-forth exchanges between devices.
+It controls the minimum number of characters used to encrypt transferred data, thus reducing round-trip data exchanges between devices.

-• Improved Location Accuracy : Bluetooth 5.3 allows transmitting and receiving devices to exchange more precise information about their relative location through improved periodic advertising and channel classification.
+• Improved location accuracy : Bluetooth 5.3 allows transmitting and receiving devices to exchange more accurate information about their relative position through improved periodic advertising and channel classification.

-• Connections with less interference : Bluetooth 5.3 uses Isochronous Channels (ISOC) mode to provide more stable connections that are less prone to interference.
+• Connections with less interference : Bluetooth 5.3 uses Isochronous Channels (ISOC) mode to provide more stable connections and less interference.

-• Greater connection security : Bluetooth 5.3 provides greater connection security through improved encryption key size control.
+• Greater connection security : Bluetooth 5.3 offers greater connection security through improved control of the encryption key size.

 • Coexistence with Wi-Fi : Bluetooth 5.3 allows connected devices to avoid interference with Wi-Fi by using shared channel classification.